 Chris Johnson is a faculty member within the Scientific Computing and Imaging Institute at the University of Utah where he is a Distinguished Professor of Computer Science and holds faculty appointments in the Departments of Physics, and Bioengineering.
-Professor Johnson directed SCI until 2018.
+Professor Johnson directed SCI for more than 25 years until 2018.

 He holds the following positions:

-Professor Johnson's research interests are in the area of scientific computing.
-Particular interests include inverse and imaging problems, adaptive methods, problem solving environments, numerical analysis, biomedical computing, and scientific visualization.
+Professor Johnson's research interests are in the areas of scientific computing and scientific visualization.
+Particular interests include inverse and imaging problems, adaptive methods, problem solving environments, biomedical computing, and computational field and uncertainty visualization.